 Body Weight and other measurements

-Measuring your body weight is surprisingly simple: just step onto a scale.
+Measuring your body weight is simple: just step onto a scale.
 The difficult part is not obsessing over your daily weigh-ins as your weight can fluctuate from day to day wildly.
 There are many factors for this, which are sometimes difficult to discern:

 - Nutrition: what you ate during the day can impact scale weight, especially the last meal of the day.
 Meals high in fibre, carbs and salt are notoriously prone to let your weight go up by binding water.